HHS gives out 81 innovation awards

 [See also: HHS gives innovation awards to 26 organizations]

-“Thanks to the healthcare law, we are giving people in local communities the resources they need to make our healthcare system stronger,” said Sebelius.
+"Thanks to the healthcare law, we are giving people in local communities the resources they need to make our healthcare system stronger," said Sebelius, in a press statement.

 [See also: CMS' Tavenner spotlights innovation]